-Observing other coaches isn’t just about see what they do on the court.
+Observing other coaches isn’t just about seeing what they do on the court.

 It’s more than just watching the kind of drills and games they run.
 It’s more than seeing how they structure their training sessions.

 Granted, it’s fine to want to look at those things, especially if you are a developing coach.
 They provide ideas you can evaluate for use in your own coaching.
 Even experienced coaches can take something away from doing that sort of thing.

 If all you’re doing is making notes of the practice plan and the activities it encompasses, though, you’re missing so much other stuff.
 Here’s just some of the additional things you can watch during a training session:

 - How the coach interacts with the players during the down times

 - How the coach communicates during the activities

 - Where the coach stands and how they move around

 - Positioning and involvement of the assistant coach(es)

 - How the coaching staff interacts among themselves